-But there are some extraordinary frameworks, which will stay longer, and which are definitely worth to learn.
+But there are some extraordinary frameworks, which will stay longer, and which are definitely worth learning.
 One of them is Vue.js, the hero of our discussion.

-In this post, we will try to share our experience about pitfalls and advice while learning it.
+In this post, we will try to share our experience with pitfalls and advice while learning it.

-There is a bunch of advice which every developer wished to know before he starting his journey into Vue.js.
+There is a bunch of advice that every developer wished to know before he starts his journey into Vue.js.

-The source of truth of every framework is its documentation.
+The source of truth in every framework is its documentation.
 The documentation is like a book cover because we make our first judge based on it.
-In case of Vue.js, documentation is not just good, it is great.
+In the case of Vue.js, documentation is not just good, it is great.
 It is user-friendly, well explained and has a lot of examples.
-Additionally, there is an even Android [application](https://play.google.com/store/apps/details?id=company.yak.vuejsdocumentation&hl=uk" target="_blank) with Vue.js documentation.
-Nice job of Vue.js team!
+Additionally, there is an even Android [application] with Vue.js documentation.
+Nice job on the Vue.js team!